+6.1 Leak Testing

-6.1 Lea k Testing e vehicle parked and the engine off, turn the compressor on it until the air system is fully charged.
-NOTE: With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
-Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal. ☐ Actuate the Air Locker(s).
-15min. mpressor should not come on again for a period of at least Air system recharging within that time period would indicate eak is present in the system.
-NOTE: If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input. onto all is found to be present, spray a soap and water mixture air fittings in the system while the compressor is fully d.
+With the vehicle parked and the engine off, turn the compressor on and wait until the air system is fully charged.

+NOTE : With the Air Locker(s) disengaged, the air source (i.e., compressor) should not have to recharge over time.
+Intermittent recharging without Air Locker use usually indicates a leak at the solenoid fittings or at the compressor tank O-ring seal.

+Actuate the Air Locker(s).

+The compressor should not come on again for a period of at least 15min.
+Air system recharging within that time period would indicate that a leak is present in the system.

+NOTE : If an alternate air source (e.g., an air cylinder or a belt driven air pump) is used instead of a compressor, the air system will have to be leak tested with a pressure gauge and a shut-off valve in series before the solenoid input.

+☐ If a leak is found to be present, spray a soap and water mixture onto all air fittings in the system while the compressor is fully charged.
 Bubbles should appear at any leak points.

-Check 1 that leaky fittings have been adequately tightened.
-Disasse persists emble, clean threads, and reapply thread sealant if leaking s.
+Check that leaky fittings have been adequately tightened.

+Disassemble, clean threads, and reapply thread sealant if leaking persists.